Being Agile in Asana

 Make sure to look at the progress chart to see how many tasks have been completed on the project and how many remain, relative to the project deadline.
 The project deadline could be a ship date or the end of a sprint.

-For an even more in-depth view of team progress, try Dashboard reporting in Google Sheets to see tasks completed by person, compare the progress of similar projects, and more.
+For an even more in-depth view of team progress, try Portfolio reporting in Google Sheets to see tasks completed by person, compare the progress of similar projects, and more.

 Agile practices emphasize choosing flexible processes that can adapt to your team’s needs each sprint.
 Asana is great for Agile teams precisely because it is so flexible and has many ways for your team to incorporate Agile practices, even as they change.